cybercdh/phishfinder/README.md

 * ~~Brute-forcing for files using the directory as the filename~~
 * Brute-forcing of victim log files from common txt file naming conventions
+* Resolve issue where a successful guess downloads a file, followed by an Open Directory download